What We're All About

 "What We're All About" (titled "It's What We're All About" on the single cover) is a song by Canadian rock band Sum 41.
 It was released in April 2002 as a single for the soundtrack to the film Spider-Man.

+Background

+The track contains a guest guitar solo performed by Slayer guitarist Kerry King.
+He reportedly turned down the offer to appear on the track initially, but was eventually convinced otherwise by a friend at his record label, who reminded him of his performance on "No Sleep Till Brooklyn" by the Beastie Boys.
+He recounted: "That was my epiphany.
+That was before we put ourselves back on the map – those dudes were fun and they were popping."

 Composition

-"What We're All About" is a reworked version of "Dave's Possessed Hair/What We're all About" from the band's first EP, Half Hour of Power.
-Part of the first verse is rapped in an acappella version in the beginning of the "Fat Lip" music video.
+"What We're All About" is a reworked version of the second half of "Dave's Possessed Hair/It's What We're All About" from the band's first EP, Half Hour of Power.
+Part of the first verse is rapped in an a cappella version in the beginning of the "Fat Lip" music video.
 Similar to "Fat Lip", vocal duties in "What We're All About" are split evenly between lead singer and rhythm guitarist Deryck Whibley, drummer Steve Jocz, and lead guitarist Dave "Brownsound" Baksh.
 The song segues into the 55-second instrumental track, "Ride the Chariot to the Devil", on the EP version of the song.

 In September 2001, Whibley mentioned that the band wanted to feature rappers Redman and Method Man in the reworked version of the song, but this did not end up happening.